-Of course, while you now know not to make small talk with the officer, he will still ask you direct questions.
+Of course, while you now know not to make small talk with the officer, they will still ask you direct questions.
 In that case, how should you respond?
-Consider some of the more frequently asked questions, and their appropriate responses, below:
+Consider some of the more frequently asked questions, and their appropriate responses, below.

 Don’t ask something incriminating, like “because I was speeding?”
-Instead, say something like “No, officer, can you please tell me?”
+Instead, say something neutral, like “No, officer.
+Can you please tell me?”

-This question is a set-up because the officer is already assuming that you are intoxicated.
+This question is a set-up because the officer already assumes that you are intoxicated.
 Even admitting that you had one glass of wine with lunch is admitting to drinking.
-Instead, say something like, “I’m sorry, Officer, but what lead you to believe that I had been drinking?”
+Instead, say something like, “I’m sorry, officer, but what leads you to believe that I have been drinking?”

 The takeaway here is to never admit to anything.
 Ever.
-The second you admit to something, the harder it will be to defend your case.
-However, even if you have admitted to drinking, we here at the Simmrin Law Group can help provide you with the best possible defense and possibly reduce the charges against you.
+If you confess to something, your case will be harder to defend.
+However, even if you have acknowledged that you were drinking, we at the Simmrin Law Group can help provide you with the best possible defense and possibly reduce the charges against you.